kristinadengland/resume/index.md

 - Partner with procured vendors to fix the accessibility of their products.
 - Mentor other teams on how to design and develop customer communications.
 - Mentor internal developers, designers, and content owners on accessible code, design, and content.
-- Develop graphics and illustratons for President's Office websites and communications.
+- Develop graphics and illustrations for President's Office websites and communications.
 - Implemented and manage the Inclusive by Design website, which Apple and the American Federation of the Blind (AFB) have used as a resource for employees.

 ### Web Application Specialist and IT Accessibility Coordinator at University of Massachusetts President's Office